cloudmesh-community/book/chapters/prg/python/python-big-data.md

 #### Bokeh

-Bokeh is an interactive visualization library with focus on web browsers for display.
+Bokeh is an interactive visualization library with a focus on web browsers for display.
 Its goal is to provide a similar experience as D3.js

 * URL: <http://bokeh.pydata.org/>